Diagnostic11 min read

 • Read /resources/restaurant-closeout-reviewability-standard-white-paper for the neutral review standard.

-A short readout might say: the sampled stores had clean identity fields, partial proof state, weak variance reasons, and missing owners for unresolved exceptions.
-The first repair is not a new reporting dashboard.
-It is proof-state language and owner routing at close.
+A short report might say: the sampled stores had clean identity fields, partial proof status, weak cash difference reasons and missing owners for open issues.
+The first repair is not a larger reporting project.
+It is clearer closeout language and next-step ownership at close.

-That kind of readout is useful because it turns broad frustration into specific work.
+That kind of report is useful because it turns broad frustration into specific work.
 It also gives leadership a way to measure progress after the repair.

-After 21 days, the same diagnostic can be run again.
-If proof state and owner routing improve, the team has evidence that the repair worked.
-If variance reasons stay weak, the next repair is manager-note quality.
+After 14 days, the same diagnostic can be run again.
+If proof status and owner routing improve, the team has evidence that the repair worked.
+If cash difference reasons stay weak, the next repair is manager-note quality.

 Review notes